ruuda/noblit/docs/golden-tests.md

 The parser and executor can also be used standalone.
 For example, to run the builtin types query:

-    $ head -4 golden/builtin_types.t | golden/parse.py | target/debug/execute
+    $ cat golden/builtin_types.t | golden/parse.py | target/debug/execute

-We take the first 4 lines with `head` to get only the query, and not the reference output.
+In this mode, the parser discards the reference output in the file.